The following information applies to the use of Blue Badges within the Angus Council boundary.

-If your badge has an expiry date between 1 January 2020 and 30 September 2020 you can allow you to continue using your badge until 30 September.
+If your Blue Badge has an expiry date between 1 January 2020 and 31 December 2020 you can continue using it in the Angus Council area until 31 December 2020.

-If you continue to use an expired badge after this date, you may receive a Penalty Charge Notice (PCN) or other enforcement action.
+If you use an expired badge in the Angus Council area after this date, you may receive a Penalty Charge Notice (PCN) or other enforcement action.

 The Blue Badge scheme supports people who cannot easily get around by helping them park closer to their destination.
 Blue Badges are also known as disabled parking permits.
 They are valid for up to three years.

 A new Blue Badge costs £20.
 A replacement costs £4.60.